tomaszbujnowicz/vanilla-js-drawer/README.md

 # 🚀 A dependency-free Vanilla JS drawer
-No depedencies, no automation build tools.
+No dependencies, no automation build tools.
 Copy/paste and ready to use.
 CSS and JS are inlined inside the HTML file.
 Autoprefixer settings (online): last 1 versions

 ### Requirements
-Only computer with browser.
-No Node.js Yarn, NPM etc...
+Only computer with a browser.
+No Node.js Yarn, NPM, etc...

 ### Quick start: Installation
 Copy/paste and run